Presumption of Equal Parenting Time in Arizona

-Is a Presumption of Equal Parenting Time in Arizona Good for Children?
+Is There a Presumption of Equal Parenting Time in Arizona?

 Dr. Stahl indicated the transition to a presumption of equal parenting time in some states was, in part, to benefit children by potentially decreasing parental conflict.
 The idea is that parents are less likely to have a contentious relationship if they share equal parenting time.
 However, there is no psychological research supporting the supposition that shared parenting time reduces conflict between contentious parents.
 Dr. Stahl’s observations led him to conclude that shared parenting time does not diminish parental conflict.

 Dr. Stahl pointed out that not all parents are competent or even equally qualified to provide for a child’s physical, emotional, or other needs.
 Parents will likely have different parental temperaments, including nurturing, authoritative, and permissive.
 While sharing that research indicates an authoritative parenting style is the best parental attitude for children, he was quick to distinguish an authoritative temperament from a dictatorial style, which is unhealthy for children.
 Dr. Stahl then turned his focus to point out all children are different.
 For example, some children may be very adaptable to change while other children may not.
 Children that do not cope well with change may not adjust well to a shared parenting schedule.
 He also pointed out that very young children should not be subject to a shared parenting time arrangement.